While exploring their new village home, Gail and Gemma Roberts found themselves trapped in a haunted house.

 Published: Suzy #170 (7 December 1985) – #181 (22 February 1986)

 Special thanks to Lorrsadmin for help with episodes and scans

-It is the (at the time of publication) the future year of 1990.
-Britain has been invaded by the dicatorial Sin Pact forces.
-There is some hint that they may not occupy the whole of Britain (we later learn the British government is still around somewhere).
+It is (at the time of publication) the future year of 1990.
+Britain has been invaded by the dictatorial Sin-Pact forces.
+There is some hint that they may not occupy the whole of Britain (we later learn the British government is still around somewhere, though underground).
 Perhaps the country is divided into an occupied zone and a free zone, as France was during World War II.
-Their invasion has been so recent that they are still setting up their occupancy; for example, they are still building their watch towers.
+Or maybe they do occupy the whole of Britain; the British Government has gone underground.
+In any case their invasion has been so recent they are still setting up their occupancy; for example, they are still building their watch towers.

 Carol can’t believe her father is a traitor.
 She thinks he must be being forced to make those broadcasts or something, perhaps under threat of what could happen to his family.
 She is determined to prove her father is innocent of treason.
 Standing behind Carol all the way is their dog Col.

 But of course everyone else thinks otherwise.
 Once the father starts his broadcasts, the Peels are faced with full-scale hatred and harrassent, which begins with a brick being thrown through their window.
 When the Sin-Pact soldiers arrive to query the vandalism, Carol covers up for the neighbours, but they don’t appreciate it one bit.
 They want the Peels out, especially when they hear the Sin-Pact soldiers saying the Peels are to be highly respected.
 As the neighbours dare not attack the Peels directly now, they hit back in more subtle ways, such as giving them food rations that are unfit to eat.
 And when Preston is arrested for the Sin-Pact flag burning, his family declare revenge against the Peels if he is executed.